The Actual War Goals are Too Evil to Say.

 The US is said to have broader geo-strategic goals of protecting its hegemonic status, relative to Russia, and especially China.

-Professor Jiang is a Chinese-Canadian professor who has a M.A. in English Literature from Yale.
+Professor Jiang Xueqin is a Chinese-Canadian professor who has a M.A. in English Literature from Yale.